 Payslip Buddy

-Created by the team which went on to create SafeRec (see below), the take-home umbrella calculator shows exactly what you should expect to be paid – net – following various deductions.
+Created by the team behind SafeRec (see below), the take-home umbrella calculator shows exactly what you should expect to be paid – net – following various deductions.

-It’s a very good tool – and flexible too.
-You can enter a range of variables including student loan and pension deductions.
+It’s a perfect tool – and flexible too.
+You can enter a range of variables, including student loan and pension deductions.

 SafeRec